AlexD10S/substrate-betting/README.md

   * `result` – The result for the bet.

 #### Errors:
-  * `MatchDoesNotExists` – A match selected for the bet doesn't exist.
+  * `MatchDoesNotExist` – A match selected for the bet doesn't exist.
   * `OriginHasAlreadyOpenMatch` – If the match has started, betting is not allowed.
   * `TimeMatchOver` – The match is created when the match time is over.
   * `MaxBets` – The match has reach its betting limit.